 Florida.
-Following secret orders, Fort Pickens was reinforced by soldiers under Captain Israel Vogdes and US Marines under Lieutenant John C Cash.
+Following secret orders, Fort Pickens was reinforced by Union soldiers under Captain Israel Vogdes and US Marines under Lieutenant John C Cash.
 The reinforcements were brought ashore from the USS Sabine (Captain H A Adams), USS Brooklyn (Captain W S Walker), USS St Louis (Commander Charles S Poor), and USS Wyandotte (Lt J R Madison Mullany).
 Their arrival assured the retention of the fort in Union control.

 Fort Sumter, South Carolina.
 Fort Sumter was a pentagonal masonry fort built on an artificial island in the middle of the main ship channel.
 It was about 300 to 350 feet across with walls 40 feet and between 8 and 12 feet thick.
 Despite having been commenced in 1829 it was incomplete, It had 48 guns ready for use out of the 140 prescribed for the fort; 21 were housed in the upper of the two tiers of casemates and a further 27 en barbette on the rampart.
 The garrison was commanded by Union Major Robert Anderson and counted nine officers, 68 other ranks, 8 musicians, and 43 non-combatant workmen.
 It was intended to be garrisoned by 650 men in the event of hostilities.